3 Winter Road Trips Worth Braving the Cold

 Looking for winter road trip ideas?
 Interested in a winter road trip but worried that everything along your route will be closed for the season?
 Worry no more!

 Minneapolis, MN, to Decorah, IA (150 miles)

-About halfway through this gorgeous drive you’ll come upon the small town of Cannon Falls.
-Stop for a snack at the aptly named Hi Quality Bakery (the spritz cookies are particularly good!), then poke around the historic downtown and check out the Cannon River that runs through the city.
+About halfway through this gorgeous drive, you’ll come upon the small town of Cannon Falls.
+Stop for a snack at the aptly named Sweet Kneads (the cookies are particularly good!), then poke around the historic downtown and check out the Cannon River that runs through the city.
 No road trip is complete without a photo of a strange roadside statue or novelty water tower, so you should take the extra five minutes to Instagram Rochester’s corn-shaped water tower.

 If you packed your snowshoes or skies, stop at Forestville State Park and enjoy the 60+ miles of trail.
-Even if you didn’t bring equipment, you can explore the park and the restored buildings of Historic Forestville — the village that used to exist here.
+Even if you don’t bring equipment, you can explore the park and the restored buildings of Historic Forestville — the village that used to exist here.

 Once you’re in Decorah, stay at the historic Hotel Winneshiek if you’re feeling fancy.
 If you’re more adventurous, stay in a converted train caboose on a horse farm (yes, you read that correctly).
 Wherever you stay, don’t miss the Vesterheim Norwegian-American Museum or the award-winning Toppling Goliath brewery.

-2. Chicago, IL, to Mineral Point, WI (170 miles)
+Chicago, IL, to Mineral Point, WI (170 miles)

 Once you reach Mineral Point, you’ll wonder why you haven’t been vacationing here for years.
 Hang your hat at The Mineral Point Hotel.
 Mineral Point has a very active arts community — explore the Wantoot gallery or Brewery Pottery.
 Check out the events calendar for Shake Rag Alley Center for the Arts to see if they’re running any workshops you’d be interested in.
-Make sure you eat at least one meal at The Red Rooster cafe and order a famous Cornish pasty!
+Also, make sure you eat at least one meal at The Red Rooster Cafe and order a famous Cornish pasty!

-3. Boston, MA to Waitsfield, VT (190 miles)
+Boston, MA, to Waitsfield, VT (190 miles)

 Catch a meal and a movie at Big Picture Cafe, and make sure you stop at Village Grocery for a serving of Creemee’s maple-flavored soft serve.
 And, of course, there’s lots of good skiing in and around Waitsfield.
 Skiers should check out Sugarbush or Mid River Glen.
 Non-skiers can rent ice skates at Waitsfield’s Skatium outdoor ice skating rink.